Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 Please feel free to let us know if we missed any important social media logos, icons, or brand guidelines that you'd like us to include in the future iteration of this resource.

-Sendible's content library feature also allows you to store logos for different social media platforms right there in your account's designated library so it is always available for use with no unnecessary hunting down of logos and appropriate sizes.
+Sendible's content library feature also lets you store logos for different social media platforms right in your account's designated library, so they're always available for use without unnecessary hunting for the right sizes.